-Obviously I would never suggest that anyone try the contraption above.
+Obviously I would never suggest that anyone try the contraption below.
 However the warning about squirrels applies whenever you have your dog hauling.

 Squirrels are probably the most common reason for adrenalin fuelled all out chases with no thought or reaction to anything else.
 However there are many such distractions and they vary from dog to dog; these could be such things as other dogs, bicycles, motorcycles, skateboarders, joggers and cats.